PX4/PX4-user_guide/en/config_fw/advanced_tuning_guide_fixedwing.md

-# Fixed-wing TECS Tuning Guide
+# Fixed-wing Advanced Tuning Guide

 > **Warning** This guide is for advanced users / experts only.
 If you don't understand what a TECS tuning is you might crash your aircraft.

 <span></span>
 > **Note**
->  - An incorrectly set gain during tuning can make altitude control unstable.
+>  - An incorrectly set gain during tuning can make altitude or heading control unstable.
 A pilot tuning the TECS gains should therefore be able to fly and land the plane in stabilized control mode.

 <span></span>